 Due to the smaller balance sheets, many banks often don’t provide finance to SMEs without security ie. lines of credit.
 Here, trade finance offers more flexible solutions by providing them with instant working capital to increase cash flow and reduce overseas risks.
 The most favorable part is that the funding is determined on the credit rating of an exporter’s customer instead of his/her financials.
 On the contrary, trade finance services don’t bring debt to the SMEs' balance sheet.
-Exporters can get their payment as soon as they submit their invoice.
+Exporters can get their payment as soon as they submit their invoices.

+How does trade finance benefit importers?
 Both importers & exporters are at higher risks of payments in international trade transactions compared to domestic trade.
 For exporters, the lack of surety lies in whether they receive on-time payment while for importers, it is regarding on-time delivery of ordered goods & services.
 International trade finance instruments like LCs, BGs, or Documentary Collections address these issues and provide safety of payment & performance as soon as the shipping documents are complete.

 One of the biggest trade barriers SMEs face while trading globally is compliance with regulations.
 These regulatory requirements differ from country to country.
 It results in a high dependence on internal resources for banks, leading them to pose more complexities for SMEs when it comes to lending.
 Here, export financing & supply chain financing are great alternatives to these traditional loans.